Membox: Weaving Topic Continuity into Long-Range Memory for LLM Agents: Method

 \subsection{Membox Construction: The Topic Loom}

-Real-time agent systems continuously receive streams of user–agent messages.
-In many existing architectures, each message is stored as an isolated memory unit to simplify processing and ensure real‑time responsiveness.
-While computationally efficient, this design contradicts the cognitive principle of \textbf{topic continuity}—the tendency for temporally adjacent discourse elements to share a coherent thematic frame \cite{miller1956magical,tulving1983elements,baddeley2000episodic}.
+Real-time agent systems continuously receive streams of user–agent messages, requiring an online decision about what should remain within the same organized episode.
+Storing each message as an isolated item is computationally simple, but it violates \textbf{topic continuity}: temporally adjacent turns that share an unfolding discourse frame may be separated before later retrieval begins.

-To operationalize topic continuity in agent memory, we implement the \textbf{Topic Loom}—a sliding‑window, LLM‑guided classifier that determines thematic shifts and groups temporally adjacent messages into cohesive memboxes.
-Below we detail its construction and decision process.
+We define a \emph{topic-continuous dialogue episode} as the local object produced by the topic-continuity organization layer: a span of consecutive turns that develop the same discourse topic, even when their surface semantics differ.
+We therefore use the \textbf{Topic Loom} as the construction layer of Membox: an online, LLM‑guided memory‑writing policy inspired by discourse topic segmentation.
+Its goal is not to infer a global topic taxonomy or cluster all semantically similar utterances, but to decide whether the incoming turn should continue the locally unfolding episode.
+The output is not merely a boundary decision, but a structured memory object that serves as the substrate for retrieval and later trace construction.

 We maintain a small sliding window of two consecutive messages—one user utterance and one agent response—over the most recent messages in the current unsealed box, and use it for topic continuity classification.
 Upon arrival of a new message \(M_{k+1}\), the Loom queries an LLM: